Link: Apply now for the Chase Sapphire Reserve® Card or Sapphire Reserve for BusinessSM

-The Chase Sapphire Reserve will shortly be undergoing a full refresh.
-The card’s annual fee is increasing to $795, but the card is also getting a slew of new benefits.
-On top of that, we’re going to see the launch of the new Chase Sapphire Reserve Business.
+The Chase Sapphire Reserve® Card (review) has just undergone a refresh.
+The card’s annual fee has increased to $795, but the card is also getting a slew of new benefits.
+On top of that, we’ve just seen the introduction of the Sapphire Reserve for BusinessSM (review).

 What is the Chase Sapphire Reserve $500 hotel credit?

-So, how will this benefit work, exactly?
-In total, the card will offer up to $500 in statement credits annually for prepaid bookings made via The Edit by Chase Travel:
+So, how does this benefit work, exactly?
+In total, the card offers up to $500 in statement credits annually for prepaid bookings made via The Edit by Chase Travel:

-• The card will offer an up to $250 statement credit semi-annually, once in January through June, and once in July through December
+- The card offers an up to $250 statement credit semi-annually, once in January through June, and once in July through December

 What is The Edit by Chase Travel?